-Oishi is an enthusiastic and passionate engineer & technologist, working in Control Software Engineering department at Rolls-Royce (RR).
-Oishi’s current role is in Software Verification where she works as a Hardware Software Integration Test Engineer.
-Oishi’s previous role was a software developer where she was writing safety-critical software for aircraft’s engine control system.
+Oishi is working at Rolls-Royce (RR) in the Control System department.
+Oishi’s current role is in Software Verification where she works in Hardware Software Integration (HSI) Test.
+Oishi previously completed a placement at Rolls-Royce working in software design for safety-critical software for aircraft’s engine control system.

 Furthermore, she has been highly involved in promoting Engineering to the younger generation and dedicates a lot of her personal time towards STEM-volunteering.
 Oishi is a member of the Rolls-Royce STEM group and has volunteered and organised several activities to promote engineering.
 Oishi’s volunteering activities includes mentoring, judging UK Space Design regional competition, speaking at schools, volunteering at Maker’s-Fair & Big-Bang fair among others.
 She has received recognition twice from Rolls-Royce for STEM volunteering work.

 Oishi graduated with BEng Software and Electronics Engineering with Industry degree from the University of Leicester.
 Oishi received the President and Vice Chancellor Student of the Year Award 2017.
 Oishi was shortlisted for the UK Telegraph STEM award 2017 in the power system category sponsored by Rolls-Royce.
 Oishi received the Achievement Award – Undergraduate Grant 2016 from the Institution of Engineering and Technology (IET) and also the recipient of the UK Naval Engineering Science and Technology scholarship award 2016.